jsjoeio/deno_hooked/README.md

 After all global
 ```

 The global hooks (`before/after all/each global`) are called before/after every test defined.
-The hooks in the group `Parent` are called before/after all tests defined in the groups `Parent` and `Child`, however the global hooks take outer priority.
-This means the global before hooks are called before the hooks in the `Parent` group, and the global after hooks are called _after_ the hooks in the `Parent` group.
-The same applies between the `Parent` and `Child` groups, the parent hooks take outer priority.
+The hooks in the describe `Parent` are called before/after all tests defined in the describe `Parent` and `Child`, however the global hooks take outer priority.
+This means the global before hooks are called before the hooks in the `Parent` describe, and the global after hooks are called _after_ the hooks in the `Parent` describe.
+The same applies between the `Parent` and `Child` describe, the parent hooks take outer priority.

 The ordering means that you can assume that any data that is set up by higher priority hooks is guaranteed to be set up before lower priority hooks are called.